ormichae/azure-docs/articles/cognitive-services/personalizer/includes/quickstart-sdk-nodejs.md

 ## Get content choices represented as actions

 Actions represent the content choices from which you want Personalizer to select the best content item.
-Add the following methods to the Program class to represent the set of actions  and their features.
+Add the following methods to the script to represent the set of actions  and their features.

 ```javascript
 function getContextFeaturesList() {